Force over Distance: Chapter 15

 “Falling asleep?”
 Young frowned at him.

-“Yeah, I missed you too,” Eli said.
-“And as much as I’d like to listen to you yell at me about whatever is bothering you right now?
-Turns out we're kinda busy over here.
-We just discovered a piece of equipment that seems to be—on.
+“Yeah, I missed you too,” Eli replied.
+“And, as much as I’d like to listen to you yell at me about whatever’s bothering you right now?
+Turns out we're kinda busy.
+We discovered a piece of equipment that seems to be, uh, on.
 And doing something.
 Building a charge maybe?”

 //Was I supposed to understand that?//

-//You are stuck in some kind of repeating temporal pattern.
-You are reliving a fifteen to twenty minute segment of time.
-I, for some as yet unknown reason, am not.//
+You are stuck in some kind of repeating temporal pattern,” Rush hissed, still trying to pace.
+“You are reliving a fifteen to twenty minute segment of time.”

-//Give me your watch.//
+“Give me your watch.”

-//Calm down, and we’ll talk about it,// Young said reasonably.
+“Calm down, and we’ll talk about it.”

 “Give me your watch and let's go.”
 The scientist held out his hand.
 “You're wasting time.”

 “Hi,” Eli called after him.
-“Nice to see you too, thanks so much for your input.”
+“Nice to see you too; thanks so much for your input.”

-“Were you working on this, by any chance?”
+“Were you working on this?”
 Volker asked.

 “We found it like this.”
-Brody was bent over Eli’s shoulder, watching whatever the kid had pulled up the display.
+Brody bent over Eli’s shoulder, watching whatever the kid had pulled up the display.
 “Someone must have turned it on.”

-//That question is so colossally stupid that I'm tempted not to respond, but, as such things invariably go over your head, no, of course it wasn't fucking me.
-When this device was activated, I was sitting uselessly in your quarters, not talking about my feelings, and getting accused of some poorly defined plan to fuck over the entire crew.//
+//That question is so colossally stupid I'm tempted not to respond, but, as such things invariably go over your head, no, of course it wasn't fucking me.
+When this device was activated, I was sitting uselessly in your quarters, not talking about my feelings, and being accused of some poorly defined plan to fuck over the entire crew.//

 “Sergeant?”
 Young asked.

-“Sir, I know how this is gonna sound, but I think—” Greer compressed his lips.
-“I think that thing,” the sergeant pointed with two fingers at the table, “may have already gone off.”
+Greer adjusted the assault rifle slung across his chest.
+“Sir, I know how this is gonna sound, but I think—I think that thing,” the sergeant pointed at the glowing table of glyphs, “may’ve already gone off.”

 Greer glanced at Young.